ihodes/Larder/README.md

 automated? (dl from a source?) allows you to see info for particular items, or recipes need to define syntax for this...

+__tags__

+e.g. in itemlist [organic, traderjoes] then when creating a shopping list you can specify enables homing in on price, etc